 Learn more about cooperative research

-The program uses several key statutes combined with priorities like ecosystem based fishery management and climate science strategic planning to achieve its goals:
+We work both domestically and internationally with a variety of partners to protect and conserve seabirds.
+Our National Seabird Program uses several key statutes combined with priorities like ecosystem-based fishery management and climate science strategic planning to achieve its goals:

 Bright streamers that hang off fishing lines are a recent technology innovation to reduce bycatch of seabirds, including endangered short-tailed albatross, in the West Coast groundfish longline fishery.
 This helps seabirds spot the fishing line in the sky and prevent entanglements.